 If you wanted to avoid the hairline being raised, you would have to have the incision along the hairline rather than behind it.
 The problem with this approach is that it leaves a visible scar along the hairline like the one you can see on the Hair and Hairline page of this site.

 2. Endoscopic Brow Lift.

 In this technique, 3 to 5 small incisions are made in the scalp behind the hairline.
 The surgeon then uses instruments inserted through the incisions to lift the soft tissues away from the bone.
 Stitches are then used to pull up parts of the eyebrow.
 This technique is much more limited and can only achieve a more subtle lift.

 Most FFS patients have forehead surgery, so they would be getting a subtle lift anyway because that's one of the effects of forehead surgery as I explained above.
 However, if you were not having forehead surgery and wanted a subtle lift, this technique might be useful

 3. Lateral Brow Lift

-Also called the temporal brow lift this lifts the outer third of the eyebrow both upwards and outwards.
-It's a useful procedure because other brow lift techniques are not particularly good at lifting the outer third of the eyebrows.
+Also called a temporal brow lift this lifts the outer third of the eyebrow both upwards and outwards.
 The surgeon makes 2 incisions at the temples but behind the hairline where the scars won't show.
 A small amount of skin is removed and internal stitches hold everything in place.
-A temporal brow lift can also lift the cheek very slightly and if it is done strongly, it can give the eyes an exotic, catty look but most people do not want that.

 4. Internal Brow Lift.